-"It is not permissible to take the life of a Muslim who bears testimony that there is no god but Allah, and I am the Messenger of Allah, except in one of three cases: the married adulterer, a life for life, and the deserter of his religion (Islam), abandoning the community (jama'ah)."
-(Muslim)14
+"It is not permissible to take the life of a Muslim who bears testimony that there is no god but Allah, and I am the Messenger of Allah, except in one of three cases: the married adulterer, a life for life, and the deserter of his religion (Islam), abandoning the community (jama'ah) 17."
+(Muslim) 18

-One of the main objectives of sharia is to preserve the life of human beings.
+One of the main objectives of shari'ah is to preserve the life of human beings.
 It upholds the sanctity and sacredness of human life and goes without saying that it is forbidden to kill any person without justification.
-This is clearly ordained by God when He says,
+This is clearly ordained by Allah (🍇) when He says,

-13 There is a difference of opinion among the scholars regarding apostasy.
+17 There is a difference of opinion among the scholars regarding apostasy.
 While most traditional scholars take apostasy to mean simply deserting Islam, most contemporary scholars are of the opinion that only those who abandon Islam and aid the enemy are guilty of apostasy, and hence are charged of treason, which is punishable by death.

-14 Muslim, A.H.
+18 Muslim, A.H.
 (2007).
 English Translation of Sahih Muslim.
 Riyadh: Dar-us-Salam Publications.

-"And do not take the life which God has made sacred, except in the pursuit of justice."
-(Quran, 6:151)
+"And do not take the life which Allah has forbidden, except in the pursuit of justice." (al-An'am, 6:151)

-"If anyone kills a person; unless in retribution for murder or spreading corruption in the land; it is as if he killed all mankind, while if anyone saves a life, it would be as if he saved the lives of all mankind."
-(Quran, 5:32)
+"If anyone kills a person; unless in retribution for murder or spreading corruption in the land; it is as if he killed all mankind, while if anyone saves a life, it would be as if he saved the lives of all mankind." (al-Ma'idah, 5:32)

-In the event one is slain unjustly, sharia gives rights to the family of the victim.
+In the event one is slain unjustly, shari'ah gives rights to the family of the victim.

-"And do not take the life which God has made sacred, except through (due process of) law.
+"And do not take the life which Allah has forbidden, except through (due process of) law.
 And if someone is wrongly killed, We have given authority to his next of kin (defender of his right).
-But he should not exceed the bounds (of equity) in taking life, for he will be helped (by the law)."
-(Quran, 17:33)
+But he should not exceed the bounds (of equity) in taking life, for he will be helped (by the law)."(al-Isra', 17:33)